-Could psychedelic therapies, like mindfulness meditation, simply help individuals feel fine about living in a social and political world that is antithetical to their human needs?
+Could psychedelic therapies, like mindfulness meditation, simply help individuals adjust to living in a social and political world that is antithetical to their human needs?

 It is up for debate which specific social and economic factors contribute to worsening mental health in societies, and to what extent; however, if we accept that these factors can and do alter our levels of stress, anxiety, and depression, then it’s worth adding that psychedelics may have a quite limited effect on the social, economic, and political environment in which we are all embedded.

 On the one hand, we find that the use of LSD in the 1960s was wrapped up with several progressive movements of the time: racial equality, the New Left, anti-war, gay liberation, feminism, and environmentalism.
 On the other hand, the Johns Hopkins researchers Matthew W. Johnson and David B. Yaden have stressed in a 2020 piece for Scientific American that the idea that psychedelics prompt substantial changes in political beliefs “is not supported by the current scientific data.”